 B: Business-class area

 As in, U-2 spy planes have such a high ceiling that their pilots wear pressure suits.

-Think you've got an extensive vocabulary?
-Put it to the test with this quiz of philosophy terms.
+Think you’ve got an extensive vocabulary?
+Put it to the test with this quiz of ocean terms.

 Aviation Term #11: Buzz-saw noise